sardine-bro/solid-reads-sinatra-app/README.md

 # Solid Reads

-Solid Reads is a Ruby Sinatra web app for posting book reviews.
+Solid Reads is a simple Sinatra web app for posting book reviews.

 ## Installation